TheAlexLichter/talk-voidzero-rolldown-squiggleconf-25/slides.md

 * Phase 1 (current)
   * Separate package to stabilize and test `rolldown-vite`
 * Phase 2
-  * Full Bundle Mode as opt-in
+  * Vite 8 beta
+  * No separate package anymore
+* Phase 3
   * Merge changes into `vite` when stable
   * Rolldown is now the default Bundler for `vite`
-* Phase 3
-  * Full Bundle Mode as default

 </VClicks>